 Speed corrections shall be based on the data obtained from the profile, and not based on an averaged sound speed reading for the water column.
-Survey specific sound speed information shall be included in Separate II, Sound Speed Profile Data (see Section 8.1.4).

 Sound Speed Corrections for Single Beam Surveys

 For each individual area identified, a minimum of at least one cast each week, taken in the waters surveyed that week, is required.
 The variation of physical conditions throughout a survey area or any portion thereof may dictate that this minimum may not be sufficient.
 Where casts taken early in a project indicate that physical characteristics are extremely variable, observations of speed may be required more frequently.